magento/devdocs/guides/v2.2/extension-dev-guide/implement-bulk.md

 This document describes how bulk operations can be implemented.
 There are three primary tasks to accomplish this:

-* Create a publisher that sends messages to the message queue.
+* Create a publisher that sends messages to the message queue
-* Create a consumer that receives and processes messages.
+* Create a consumer that receives and processes messages
 * Configure the message queues

-### Create a publisher
+### Create a publisher {#createpublisher}

 A publisher's duties include scheduling a bulk operation.
 It must generate a `bulkUuid` for each operation, send each operation to the message queue, and report on the status of each operations.